HristijanMS/Simple-Text-Calculator/README.md

 # Simple-Text-Calculator
-Simple calculator which can calculate quadratic equations
+Simple calculator which can calculate quadratic equations.